Television licence: Spain

-RTVE, the public broadcaster, had been funded by government grants and advertising income since it launched its radio services in 1937 and television services in 1956.
-Although the state-owned national radio station removed advertising in 1986, its TV channels continued broadcasting commercials until 2009.
-Since 2010, the public broadcaster is funded by government grants and taxes paid by private nationwide TV broadcasters and telecommunications companies.
+Spanish national public broadcasters had been funded by government grants and advertising income since Radio Nacional de España (RNE) radio service was launched in 1937 and Televisión Española (TVE) television service was launched in 1956.
+Although RNE removed advertising in 1986, TVE continued broadcasting commercials until 2009.
+Since 2010, Radiotelevisión Española (RTVE) –the corporation that absorbed the management of RNE and TVE in 2007– is funded by government grants and taxes paid by private nationwide television broadcasters and telecommunications companies.